The Baker's Table

 Baking with Kids: Easy Baking Recipes and Tips for Sweet, Faith-Filled Memories

-Updated: Nov 10, 2025 by Kendra Boettner
+Updated: November 10, 2025 by Kendra Boettner · This post may contain affiliate links.

 Baking with kids doesn't have to be stressful.
 With the right prep, mindset, and easy baking recipes, you can turn your kitchen into a classroom of faith, fun, and confidence.